codebug-us/NashWD-6/README.md

 1. Create a variable called `shoeKeys` and save all of our `shoesInStock` object's keys.
 1. Loop through the array of `shoeKeys` and `console.log` "We have {value} {brand} shoes in stock!" for each key-value pair.
 Example: "We have 100 Nike shoes in stock!".
-1. Loop through the array of `shoeKeys` and calculate the total number of shoes you have in stock. *Hint* You may need a variable to store the total count.
+1. Loop through the array of `shoeKeys` and calculate the total number of shoes you have in stock. *Hint* You may need a variable to store the total count.`console.log` the total number of shoes in stock.

 ### Vandy